tomnz/pilight/README.md

 To use a variable, you first need to add it.
 Then adjust its parameters as you see fit.
 Then, you have the ability to select the checkbox beside any compatible transform parameter, and select your new variable from the dropdown.
 If you have multiple variables of the same type (e.g. two ADC inputs), you can give them meaningful names.

-See below for more details on configuring the Audio variable and ADC.
+See below for more details on configuring the Audio and Analog variables.

 ### Running the light driver